kaaproject/kaa-rfcs/0006/README.md

 #### Configuration updated

-Configuration updated is a [broadcast message](/0003/README.md#Broadcast-messaging) published by provider to indicate that configuration data for an endpoint got updated.
+*Configuration updated* is a [broadcast message](/0003/README.md#Broadcast-messaging) published by provider to indicate that configuration data for an endpoint has been updated.
 The message `{event-group}` is `config` and the `{event-type}` is `updated`.

-NATS subject format is:
+NATS subject format:
 ```
 kaa.v1.events.{provider-service-instance-name}.endpoint.config.updated
 ```

-Configuration updated message payload MUST be an [Avro-encoded](https://avro.apache.org/) object with the following schema ([config-updated.avsc](./config-updated.avsc)):
+*Configuration updated* message payload MUST be an [Avro-encoded](https://avro.apache.org/) object with the following schema ([config-updated.avsc](./config-updated.avsc)):

 ```json
 {